Hundred Flowers Campaign: Effects of the campaign

-In July 1957, Mao ordered a halt to the campaign.
+In June and July, the Party halted campaign with Mao's support, and the Anti-Rightist Campaign was launched, partly as a corrective.
 Unexpected demands for power sharing led to the abrupt change of policy.
-By that time, Mao had witnessed Nikita Khrushchev denouncing Joseph Stalin and the Hungarian Revolution of 1956, events which he felt threatening.
-Mao's earlier speech, On the Correct Handling of Contradictions Among the People, was significantly changed and appeared later on as an Anti-Rightist piece in itself.
+By that time, Mao had witnessed Nikita Khrushchev denouncing Joseph Stalin and the Hungarian Revolution of 1956, events which he felt were threatening.
+In essence, Mao was threatened by the intellectuals efforts to reclaim the position as loyal guardians of the proper moral framework for the political system.